Far-Se/Ultra-Dark/README.md

-# ULTRA DARK THEME
+# Edge ULTRA DARK THEME
-Works on Edge, you can try on Chrome/Chromium also.
+Works on Edge, but you can try on Chrome/Chromium also.

 ## How to install